 Treatments of facial keloids have to be planned very carefully.
 General principles of keloid treatment apply to facial keloids as well.
-With very high rate of recurrence and risk of worsening of keloids after surgery, all facial keloids have to be treated medically.
+With the very high rate of recurrence and risk of worsening of keloids after surgery, all facial keloids have to be treated medically.
 Surgery and radiation therapy should be avoided in all patients.

-Treating facial keloids, much like other keloids, can be challenging and time consuming.
+Treating facial keloids, much like other keloids, can be challenging and time-consuming.
 Patience and perseverance are the two most important factors in achieving successful treatment results.
 Treatment of facial keloids has two phases: